LuXCaesium/Obsidian_Brain/Kubernetes.md

 A **Node** is a VM or a physical computer that serves as a worker machine.
 Each node has a **Kubelet** which is an agent to communicate with the control plane.
 The node also has tools for handling container operations, such as [[containerd]] or [[CRI-O]].

 As a rule, a production setup should have at least 3 nodes.

+When deploying an application, you tell the control plane to start it which will then be scheduled on the nodes.
+Minikube is an example of a single node kubernetes implementation.